Chronos-Vault/chronos-vault-docs/whitepapers/CHRONOS_VAULT_WHITEPAPER.md

 ## 8. Chronos Vault Token (CVT) {#cvt-token}

-The Chronos Vault Token (CVT) is the native utility token powering the platform ecosystem across all three Trinity Protocol chains.
+The Chronos Vault Token (CVT) is the native utility token powering the platform ecosystem across all three Trinity Protocol™ chains.
 For complete details on tokenomics, distribution, and utility, see the dedicated CVT Token Whitepaper.

 ### 8.1 Core Utility